 In August and September, Indiana high schools receive IUHPFL promotional materials to be distributed and displayed in classrooms and hallways, and they complete the Agreement to Participate.
 Teachers use the IUHPFL website and online videos and presentations to promote the program.
 Students download the factsheet, read blogs or watch videos.

 Throughout the fall, alums from prior years give presentations in their school auditoriums or language classrooms, while representatives from IUHPFL visit high schools around the state and provide regional presentations for students and their guardians in order to promote next year's programs.

 Students must first register for the program and pay a $25 registration fee.
 Registrants who meet all eligibility requirements will be invited to complete their personal application via email.

 All materials for the student's application must be received by Sunday, December 1st, 2019

 For ideas on how to raise funds informally or formally, please visit our Fundraising page.

 The IUHPFL selection committee uses a detailed rubric to evaluate each candidate for the program.
-The rubric includes subsections dedicated to assess official school transcripts, the personal application, confidential appraisals from teachers and non-related adults, parental assessments, and student writing samples.
+The rubric includes subsections dedicated to assessing official school transcripts, the personal application, confidential appraisals from teachers and non-related adults, parental assessments, and student writing samples.